Share This Article

 - Online stores

-MFA adds an entire layer of security on your important accounts beyond your password.
+Multi-factor authentication adds an entire layer of security on your important accounts beyond your password.
 Your data is precious and important – multiplying its protection is a great idea.
-Let’s use MFA everywhere!
+Let’s use multi-factor authentication everywhere!

-While MFA is one of the best ways to secure your accounts, there have been instances where cybercriminals have gotten around MFA.
-However, these situations typically involve a hacker seeking MFA approval to access an account multiple times and the owner approving the log-in, either due to confusion or annoyance.
+While multi-factor authentication is one of the best ways to secure your accounts, there have been instances where cybercriminals have gotten around multi-factor authentication.
+However, these situations typically involve a hacker seeking multi-factor authentication approval to access an account multiple times and the owner approving the log-in, either due to confusion or annoyance.

-Don’t let this deter you, though.
-MFA is typically very safe, and it is one of the best ways you can bolster the security of your data!
+Don’t let this deter you, though. multi-factor authentication is typically very safe, and it is one of the best ways you can bolster the security of your data!

 - Check this guide to find out which websites do or do not have multi-factor authentication available: https://2fa.directory/us